Daniel Chamale: International career

 Chamale made his debut for the Canada national futsal team on June 23, 2012, against Costa Rica in a friendly match.
 He was called to the national team for the 2016 CONCACAF Futsal Championship qualification against the United States.
 As the national team qualified for the tournament, he was selected for the team and recorded a goal against Curaçao in the group stages.

 In 2017, he was selected for the Canada national beach soccer team to participate in the 2017 CONCACAF Beach Soccer Championship.
 Throughout the tournament, he recorded a goal against Mexico in the group stages.

-He was selected to represent Canada once more in the 2021 CONCACAF Futsal Championship.
+Once more he was selected to represent Canada in the 2021 CONCACAF Futsal Championship.
 The national team managed to advance to the quarterfinals but was defeated in a penalty shootout by Panama.
 In 2022, he was named the Canada Soccer Futsal Player of the Year.

+Chamale was called up to the senior futsal team for his third futsal international tournament in the 2024 CONCACAF Futsal Championship.

+Minifootball career

+In 2023, he played with Sports Leagues Canada FC at The Soccer Tournament, finishing in second place.